Find me on

-While raising a family I worked in a youth work setting for twenty years where I delivering arts and crafts and catering programmes.
+While raising a family I worked in a youth work setting for twenty years where I delivered arts and crafts and catering programmes.

 I went back to education to focus on my own work.
 I explored the field of creative textiles and fine art textiles eventually finishing my degree in contemporary applied art.

-In 2015 during my residency in Iceland, the thing that impressed me most was the way materials were utilised to the fullest.
+In 2015 during my residency in Iceland, what created a strong impression was the way materials were utilised to the fullest.
 Eating a lot of fish creates a large amount of waste fish skins.
 To use this as a resource, they redeveloped a process to make the skins into fish leather, which is sold to the high end fashion industry.
-This idea of extracting more out of waste products is what has stayed with me and is the basis of the work I now make.
+This idea of extracting more out of waste is what has stayed with me and is the basis of the work I now make.

 Exploring and deepening my understanding of the material has been one of the driving forces of my studio development.
 I want people to view and think about waste plastic as the valuable resource it is.